annabusatto/annabusatto.github.io/ScheduleIntensity_Project.md

 **Project Description:**
 This project analyzes NBA schedule structure to quantify how game density, travel demands, and recovery windows interact to create cumulative workload stress over the course of a season.
 The goal was to develop a transparent, team-agnostic framework that can be applied across the league.

-An interactive R Shiny application was built to allow users to explore schedule-intensity patterns for any NBA team across the season.
+An interactive R Shiny application was built to allow users to explore schedule-intensity patterns for any NBA team across the season timeline.

 **[➡️ Launch Interactive R Shiny App](https://annabusatto.shinyapps.io/nba_schedule_intensity/)**